TedHusted/awake/awake.md/awake.md

 “My pleasure.
 How can I help?”

-“I just wanted to follow up on the session between Noah Harper and my investigators.”
+“I wanted to follow up on the session between Noah Harper and my investigators.”

 Marquez nods.
 Callahan continues.

 “We closed our investigation as a possible equipment failure.
 But it feels like that there may be more to the incident”, Callahan hesitated.
-“I just wanted to ask if you felt the same way.”
+“I wanted to ask if you felt the same way.”

 Marquez tilts her head.
 She thought for a moment before responding.